tfe2-modding/tfe2-modding.github.io/Data Files/Custom Scenario JSON.md

 	- `cacao` (unused)
 	- `chocolate` (unused)
 - `viewYFromBottom` (number) - The Y position that the bottom of the camera view starts at.
 - `worlds` (array of world objects) - A list of floating islands for the scenario to create.
+This must contain at least 1 world or the game will crash.

 	<details>
 	<summary>Expand for more info.</summary>